 After a busy day of sightseeing there’s no better place to relax than at Tekapo Springs Hot Pools in Lake Tekapo.
-Overlooking the beauty of Lake Tekapo and the mountains beyond, it features New Zealand’s largest inflatable waterslide, sauna and steam rooms, and fully equipped day spa.
+Overlooking the beauty of Lake Tekapo and the mountains beyond, the experience features sauna and steam rooms, and a fully equipped day spa.

 Tekapo Stargazing - 3 hours